 New home warranties begin the day you close on your home.
 Typically, “everything” is covered for the first year.
 Mechanical systems, such HVAC, are covered for the first 2-5 years and structural or roofing systems are covered for 10-20 years.

-Buying a new construction home gives you a clean slate.
+Buying a brand new home in Florida gives you a clean slate.
 There’s no green shag carpet, rooms covered in floral wallpaper or pastel-colored bathrooms you’ll have to change as soon as you move in.
 Depending on your budget, the builder you choose, you may be able to customize your home.
 Common buyer customizations include homesite location, floorplan and structural options, cabinets, countertops, appliances, flooring, paint colors and other design elements that define you and your lifestyle.

 #3 Energy Efficiency